 Goodwill represents the excess of purchase price paid over the fair value of net assets acquired.
 In accordance with the FASB's authoritative accounting guidance on goodwill, the Company does not amortize goodwill but rather evaluates it for impairment on an annual basis, or more often if events or circumstances change that could cause goodwill to become impaired.
 Goodwill is tested for impairment at the reporting unit level, which is the same as the Company's one operating and reportable segment.
 The Company has elected to perform its annual goodwill impairment test on October 31 of every year using a multi-step impairment test.
 In Step 0, the Company has the option to evaluate various qualitative factors to determine the likelihood of impairment.
 If determined that the fair value is more likely than not less than the carrying value, then the Company is required to perform Step 1.
 If the Company does not elect to perform Step 0, it can voluntarily proceed directly to Step 1.
 In Step 1, the Company performs a quantitative analysis to compare the fair value of its reporting unit to its carrying value including goodwill.
-If the fair value of the reporting unit exceeds the carrying value of the net assets assigned to the reporting unit exceeds the fair value of the reporting unit, then the Company must perform Step 2 of the impairment test in order to determine the implied fair value of the reporting unit's goodwill.
+If the fair value of the reporting unit exceeds the carrying value of the net assets assigned to that unit, goodwill is not considered impaired, and the Company is not required to perform further testing.
+If the carrying value of the net assets assigned to the reporting unit exceeds the fair value of the reporting unit, then the Company must perform Step 2 of the impairment test in order to determine the implied fair value of the reporting unit's goodwill.
 If the carrying value of a reporting unit's goodwill exceeds its implied fair value, then the Company would record an impairment loss equal to the difference.